Build a Colony

 Summarize that the three requirements for all Earth life are a source of energy, chemical nutrients, and water.
 Food is a term that encompasses both energy and chemical nutrients.
 An organism requires an environment that supplies these requirements on a continual basis.
 Not all life on Earth requires air to survive, but humans must have air to breathe.

-The average temperatures are well below 0°F; there are high levels of solar radiation, which can damage body tissues; there is little or no atmosphere; and there are no sources of food or water.
+The average temperatures are well below 0°F at night (although the Moon can also be very hot in the day); there are high levels of solar radiation, which can damage body tissues; there is little or no atmosphere; and there are no sources of food or water.
 However, both the Moon and Mars have gravity that will hold humans to their surfaces while they live and explore there.

 - What will humans need to survive there?